Azure/CCOInsights/docs/wiki/Governance Dashboard - Reports.md

 ## Azure Policies page

-In this page of the report, you will be able to identify the total amount of policies that are you applying in your environment.
-It will also give a high-level overview of which policies has less compliance level and which resources require more attention.
+In this page of the report, you will be able to identify the total amount of policies that you are applying in your environment.
+It will also give a high-level overview of which policies have less compliance level and which resources require more attention.

 You can filter the information by: